jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Fork of NetBSD lead by Theo de Raadt end of 1995
    * Founded by Theo de Raadt
-   * Theo was banned from NetBSD in 1994.
+   * Theo was banned/left from NetBSD in 1994.
    * He complained that they were developing too slow and not focusing on security.
    * OpenSSH comes out of this project.
      + [Microsoft recently became the first "gold sponsor" of the project](http://undeadly.org/cgi?action=article&sid=20150708134520)